samjac0/CSharp-Live-Project/README.md

 # CSharp-Live-Project
 After completing the C# course, I participated in a week-long sprint.
-I was tasked with using C# within the .net framework to assist with a partion of a theature's website.
-Specifically, I was assigned to the production team, and tasked to build the pages that met narrow specifications.
+I was tasked with using C# within the .net framework to assist in developing a theature's website.
+Specifically, I was assigned to the production team, and tasked to build CRUD functionality for 'Cast Members' of the theater.

 ## Table of Contents
 - [Crud Functionality and Code-First Approach](#Crud-Functionality-and-Code-First-Approach)